 Many people take D-mannose for treating and preventing urinary tract infections (UTIs).
 D-mannose is thought to block certain bacteria from growing in the urinary tract.
 But does it work?

 E. coli bacteria cause 90 percent of UTIs.
 Once these bacteria enter the urinary tract, they latch on to cells, grow, and cause infection.
-Researchers think that D-mannose works for a UTI by preventing these bacteria from latching on.
+Researchers think that D-mannose might work to treat or prevent a UTI by stopping these bacteria from latching on.

 There isn’t much research on the effects of D-mannose when taken by people who have UTIs, but a few early studies show that it might help.